NATO Begins New Round of Attacks

-At NATO headquarters in Brussels, a military officer speaking on condition of anonymity said today that evidence pointed to an allied plane having struck at a mixed convoy of refugees and Serb military vehicles Wednesday in western Kosovo.
+At NATO headquarters in Brussels, a military officer speaking on condition of anonymity said today that evidence pointed to an allied plane having struck at a mixed convoy of refugees and Serb military vehicles in western Kosovo on Wednesday.

 In the strike, what appeared to be a tractor was hit, the officer said.
-In the long column of refugees, tractors were towing flatbed trailers packed with dozens of refugees.
+In the long column of refugees, tractors were towing flatbed trailers packed with scores of refugees.

 Yugoslav officials said the convoy attack, which it said killed 64 people and wounded 20, came from NATO warplanes.
 Previously, the alliance acknowledged attacking only military vehicles and said there were indications that Serbs themselves had attacked refugees, either from the ground or the air.

 Nearly 24 hours later, the circumstances remained murky.
 An international observer, part of a team monitoring the Albanian border, said today that refugee accounts indicated that Serbs, using MiG fighter jets and helicopters, had taken advantage of a NATO military strike to deliberately target refugees.